 – The equipment includes a small table, a simple candelabra with 12 candles to represent the 12 points of the Scout Law, a candelabra with three larger candles to represent the three parts of the Scout Oath, and a candle stick holder for one candle representing the spirit of Scouting.
 To begin, twelve Scouts line up, six on either side of the candelabra, facing the audience, odd numbers on the right, even numbers on the left.
 The senior patrol leader stands directly behind the table.
 When all is ready, the lights are turned out.

 – Senior Patrol Leader (lights the small candle representing the spirit of Scouting): I now light this candle which represents the spirit of Scouting.
 On my honor I will do my best.
-(He hands the spirit of Scouting candle to the Scout designated to give the first point of the Scout Law.)
+(They hand the spirit of Scouting candle to the Scout designated to give the first point of the Scout Law.)

 – First Scout (lights the first candle on the right-hand side, makes the Scout sign, and recites the first point of the Scout Law): A Scout is trustworthy.
 (The first Scout steps back and hands the candle to the second Scout, who recites the second point.
 This continues until all 12 points have been recited.)